craflin/umdoc/Doc/manual.md

 Bullet lists translate to the *LaTeX* environment `itemize`.

-List items can have multiple paragraphs.
+List items can have multiple paragraphs if further text is properly indented.

 ```
 * item a